Spotfire® Service for R Installation and Administration

 docker build -t rsrv:258 .

-5. On the computer running Spotfire Server, export the custom.properties.
+5. On the computer running the Spotfire Server, export the service configuration file custom.properties:

-6. Edit the settings in the file custom.properties, specifying the name and tag of your custom image.
+6. Edit the settings in the custom.properties file, specifying the name and tag of your custom image.

 use.engine.containers: TRUE